Authgear

 If the IDE failed to fetch the information from the documentation link, paste in the following as context.

 Note: The prompt is designed for Express JS (Node JS) backend.
-For other backend technologies, copy and paste the corresponding code blocks from Validate JWT in your application server for the best result.
+For other backend technologies, copy and paste the corresponding code blocks from Validate JWT in your backend for the best result.

 # Use JWKS to verify the JWT